-If you have the sneaking suspicion that the climate where you live has been changing the past few years, calculating the mean annual temperature will help dispel the mystery.
+If you have the sneaking suspicion that the local climate has been changing over the past few years, calculating the mean annual temperature will help dispel the mystery.
 The mean annual temperature refers to the average of the maximum and minimum temperatures of a year, taking the mean average of the coldest month of the year and averaging it with the mean average of the hottest month of the year.
 The mean annual temperature is a valuable climatology tool that can assess an area's climate change.

 Calculate the average of the 12 mean monthly temperatures.
 Add the mean monthly temperatures for the months of the calendar year, January to December, together, and then divide by 12.
 This will be the mean annual temperature.

-For more precision, you could add the daily means together and then divide them by the number of days of the year.
+- For more precision, you could add the daily means together and then divide them by the number of days of the year.

-For less precision but greater ease, you can just take the average of the highest and lowest temperature of the day to get the mean daily average.
+- For less precision but greater ease, you can just take the average of the highest and lowest temperature of the day to get the mean daily average.